Administrate/administrate-php-sdk/README.md

 ### Categories Management

-*You need a weblink token to be able to list categories*
+*You need a portal token to be able to list categories*

 #### List Categories
 ```php